syncfusion-content/wpf-docs/wpf/GridSplitter/Appearance.md

 ---
 layout: post
-title: Appearance in WPF GridSplitter control | Syncfusion
+title: Appearance in WPF GridSplitter Control | Syncfusion
 description: Learn here all about Appearance support in Syncfusion WPF GridSplitter (SfGridSplitter) control and more.
 platform: wpf
 control: SfGridSplitter